Do you have house or apartment insurance or car insurance, dental insurance or private medical insurance?

 Same thing for work travel insurance: be sure to understand the coverage.
 Most work travel insurance coverage has significant limitations.
 Away in a foreign country and experiencing a problem is not the place to discover that one’s insurance is insufficient.

 At-destination-car-insurance is another concern — personally I have found it to be better to look at CDW (Collision Damage Waiver) coverage under my credit card and then either pay the liability insurance at the rental counter or ensure that my present car insurance policy is “transportable” — in other words, my provincial car insurance covers me while I am away.
-However, keep in mind that, in this case, any accident while away can affect one’s driving record in your own province.
+However, keep in mind that, in this case, any accident while away can affect one’s driving record in your own province AND can cause significant time loss to your vacation while the matter is settled.
 Be sure to discuss this with a travel agent and your present car insurance agent.